-One of the most important yet underutilized practices in the warehouse logistics industry is cross-docking.
-Cross-docking is a type of logistics procedure that involves distributing products from a supplier or manufacturing plant directly to a retail chain or customer.
+Cross-docking is one of the warehouse logistics industry’s most important yet underutilized practices.
+Cross-docking is a logistics procedure involving directly distributing products from a supplier or manufacturing plant to a retail chain or customer.
 It comes with little to no handling or storage time.

 In most cases, Cross-docking occurs in a distribution docking terminal.
 A distribution docking terminal typically features trucks and inbound and outbound dock doors with limited storage space.
-Essentially, cross-docking is the process of receiving products through an inbound deck and transferring them across to an outbound deck.
+Cross-docking is the process of receiving products through an inbound deck and transferring them to an outbound deck.

 When is Cross-Docking a Good Idea?

-If your business sells food or other temperature controlled items that must be transported as quickly as possible, cross-docking may make sense.
-Also, if your business sells products that are already packaged and sorted so they can be delivered to a certain customer, cross-docking may be a viable option.
+Cross-docking may make sense if your business sells food or other temperature-controlled items that must be transported as quickly as possible.
+Also, cross-docking may be a viable option if your business sells products that are already packaged and sorted so they can be delivered to a certain customer.
 In addition, if you’re hosting a crowdfunding campaign or e-commerce sale, cross-docking will likely be the most effective way to deliver your items to the end user.

 Benefits of Cross-Docking